Need to Know

 There are plenty of great places to eat out in the area, please see our Food page.

-If you prefer not to drive in the evening we will do our best to organise a taxi to get you there and back, but please do plan this ahead of your stay as there is no Uber out here and taxis are few and far between!
+If you prefer not to walk or drive in the evening we will do our best to organise a taxi for you, but please do plan this ahead of your stay as there is no Uber out here and taxis are few and far between!

 There is plenty of parking at the top of the property; please avoid leaving your car in front of one of the gates which the farmer often needs access through at all times of the day.
 If you are staying in Ladbroke please do feel free to park outside your room, if even just to unload.